williamj1788/quezGames/README.md

 ## Description

-> A simple gaming website that I made which allows you playing some basic games like
+> A gaming website which allows you playing some classic games like
 >
 > 1. Tick Tack Toe
 > 1. Rock Paper Scissors
 > 1. Word Guessing Game
 > 1. A text based Adventure Game

-## Timeline

-> February 5, 2019 - February 15, 2019
->
-> June 20, 2019
->
-> - Edit Text based Adventure Game

-## Technology
+## Technologies

 > - React
 > - CSS
-> - Word Api

-## What I learn

-> - Vastly improved React skills
+> - Workbox
-> - connected to a public api
+> - EsLint

 ## How to install